Pre-1970 Basketball Cards

 Browse Vintage 1940s, 1950s, and 1960s Basketball Card Set Information, Price Comparisons, Hot Auctions and More.

-The first set dedicated to professional hoops, 1948 Bowman Basketball is a tough set to complete.
+The first product dedicated to professional hoops, 1948 Bowman Basketball is a tough set to complete.
 The George Mikan rookie card is considered the top card in the release.

 1969-70 Topps Rulers Basketball is one of the most unique and colorful sets you’ll likely ever encounter.
 Showcasing players’ height, the fold-out cards include cartoon interpretations of such superstars as Wilt Chamberlain and Lew Alcindor.